 Written by Allie Delos Santos

-Worry not!
-Hosted PBX services are here to save the day!
+Well, fret not!
+Hosted PBX services are here to provide a solution.

 Hosted PBX: Definition

 A hosted PBX is a virtual Private Branch Exchange that a service provider hosts.
 This means that an outside provider or ‘host’ provides the physical servers and services for running your network.
 A traditional Private Branch Exchange is a private telephone network used by companies and organizations.

 PBX gives you access to a traditional phone system’s features minus the costly hardware equipment.
 It’s an IP communication method businesses use to make calls over the internet.
 It could also make use of both traditional PBX and VoIP phone systems.
 This makes it easier to transition your existing PBX set-up into an internet-powered telephone network.